Discretionary Assistance Fund: complaints

 There are 3 stages in our complaints process.

-Our first priority is to try and resolve your complaint, to put things right as quickly as possible where we can.
-This will be done by the staff member you are dealing with.
-If it cannot be resolved quickly, or you do not feel this Stage is appropriate, you can ask to go straight to Stage 2.
+Our priority is to try and resolve your complaint, to put things right as quickly as possible where we can.
+This will be done by a senior member of the NECSWS DAF team.
+If you do not agree with the outcome, you can escalate your complaint to the next stage.

-If Stage 1 does not resolve the complaint to your satisfaction it can be more formally investigated.
-In this stage, we will write to you within 5 working days of receiving the complaint and look to investigate and write to you with our findings within 20 working days of receiving the complaint.
+If Stage 1 does not resolve the complaint to your satisfaction it can be more formally investigated by the NECSWS Operations Manager.
+In this stage, we will write to you within 5 working days of receiving the complaint and look to investigate and write to you with our findings within 15 working days of receiving the complaint.

-If you are still unhappy after we have investigated your complaint, you can request that the complaint is reviewed by the Operations Manager.
-This request must be made in writing within 15 days of you receiving our findings in Stage 2.
-The Operations Manager will then review the handling and decision made in relation to your complaint and respond to you in writing within 20 working days.
+If you are still unhappy after we have investigated your complaint, you can request that the complaint is reviewed by the Welsh Government.
+This request must be made in writing within 15 working days of you receiving our findings in Stage 2.
+The Welsh Government will review the handling and decision made in relation to your complaint and respond to you in writing within 10 working days.

-Making a complaint about our service will not affect any future contact you may have with us or any future decisions made by us about applications you may make to the Discretionary Assistance Fund.
+Making a complaint about the DAF service will not affect any future contact you may have or any future decisions about applications you may make to the Discretionary Assistance Fund.

 Looking after your personal information